romeopeter/metastruct/README.md

+# Metastruct

-Structured data from image and video metadata
+Structured meta data from images and videos file object